-So, you’ve landed an interview for a wonderful job…now what?
 It takes practice to perfect your interviewing skills.
-In this workshop, you will learn how to prepare for your interview, successfully deal with difficult questions, and follow up properly after the interview.
-Preregister at jobmap.queenslibrary.org.
-Visit the Job Information ...
+One-on-one mock interviews let you make and learn from mistakes before they count.
+In this workshop you will learn how to prepare for an interview, successfully deal with difficult questions, and follow up properly after an interview.
+Interviews will take place at the Job Readiness ...

 The Central Library @ Queens Library contains nearly one million volumes of materials in comprehensive subject collections, and more than 800 titles of academic and professional journals and magazines, as well as professional indices and abstracts.
 For more information, see: